tmansuroglu/portfolio/README.md

 To-do list:
 * Turkish translations will be added with i18n
 * Blog section will be added
-* better testing
-* Instead of portfolio, it will be an online resume.
-Resume section will be removed.
-* Resume will be accessible from on outside link
-* About section will expand

 ## Status
 Work in progress